tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 Out from the Green Forest, keeping among the Black Shadows along by the old stone wall on the edge of the Old Orchard, he stole, and so at last he reached Farmer Brown's henhouse.
 He stopped to listen.
-There was no sign of Bowser the Hound, and Unc' Billy sighed gently.
+There was no sign of Bella the Hound, and Unc' Billy sighed gently.
 It was a sigh of relief.
 Then he crept around a corner of the henhouse towards a certain hole under it he remembered well.
 Just as he reached it, he saw something white.
 It moved.
 It was coming towards him from the other end